-The aggression of the man became bolder every time he successfully touched me without reproach.
-When I finally confronted him, the conversation became how I was disrupting his life, how I was callous and blowing the entire ordeal out of proportion by reporting him, how I should think twice about making such extreme allegations without proof.
+The aggression of the man became bolder every time I he successfully touched me without reproach.
+When I finally confronted him, the conversation became how I was disrupting his life, how I was callous and upsetting the situation, how I should think twice about making such extreme allegations without proof.

-To this day, six years later, I wonder what “proof” I could have offered that would have made the authorities believe me.
-He touched me under the table surrounded by people where no one could see or made remarks and sexual innuendos in my ear during what appeared as a hug.
-He cornered me in a room I was walking through and groped me when no one else was there.
+To this day, five years later, I wonder what “proof” I could have offered that would have made the authorities believe me.
+He touched me under the table surrounded by people where no one could see or made remarks and sexual innuendos in my ear during what was a hug.
+He cornered me in a room I was walking through and groped me when no one else was in the room.
 I didn’t have witnesses, I didn’t have photos, I didn’t have sworn statements, but I did have anxiety and a strong feeling that I was dirty and disempowered.
-I had my fear and my MANY attempts to be heard and removed from his supervision, but proof besides my words?
-I had none.
+I had my fear and my MANY attempts to be heard and removed from his supervision, but proof besides my words - I had none.

-No DNA was present to test, no one could corroborate my story, I just had my words.
-I couldn’t seem to yell loud enough or change the perception that I was overreacting.
-In fact, the more I tried, the more ‘hysterical and emotional’ I seemed.
+No DNA was present to test, no one could corroborate my story, or even think that it was as bad as I was reacting.
+I couldn’t seem to yell loud enough or change the perception that I was overreacting, in fact, the more I tried, the more ‘hysterical and emotional’ I seemed.
 Suddenly the conversation flipped from centering around his inappropriate actions to MY emotional and professional ‘performance’.
 Was I truly fit for ministry?
 Was I too emotional or unstable?
 Was I able to be a minister to men?
 I was dumb-founded.
-How did we go from talking about his gross, predatory, and frankly illegal behavior to MY fitness for ministry?
+How did we go from talking about his inappropriate and frankly illegal behavior to MY fitness for ministry?

 My words were the only proof I had.
-I didn’t have bruises to show on my skin, and the marks left on my self-esteem were unseen.
+I didn’t have bruises to show on my skin, and the marks left on my self-esteem unseen.
 I didn’t know how to show the bruises to my ego or how my body felt like it was the culprit in the entire situation.
-It wasn’t the first time that I had experienced sexual assault and just once, I wanted someone who had the power to do someone to believe me and stand up and demand justice on my behalf.
+It wasn’t the first time that I had experienced sexual assault and just once, I wanted someone to believe me and stand up for me.

 My words weren’t enough as my perpetrator had words of his own, words that made me look crazy, vindictive, ‘slutty’, unprofessional, power-hungry, hateful, or conniving and deceitful.
 My words that were meant to help save me from the situation were twisted and my tears were my only way to express my rage and pain, as yelling made me appear less reliable.